cyberbotics/ros2_documentation/source/Tutorials/Advanced/Simulation/Webots/Setting-Up-Simulation-Webots.rst

     .. group-tab:: macOS

-        On macOS, a local server must be started on the host to start Webots from the Docker container.
+        On macOS, a local server must be started on the host to start Webots from the VM.
         The local server can be downloaded `on the webots-server repository <https://github.com/cyberbotics/webots-server/blob/main/local_simulation_server.py>`_.

         In a terminal of the host machine (not in the VM), specify the Webots installation folder (e.g. ``/Applications/Webots.app``) and start the server using the following commands: